A robot is mainly consist of 4 components, which is:

 Embodied Intelligence

-The embodied intelligence emphasizes the importance of body-environment interactions in the goal of efficient actuation.
+emphasizes the importance of body-environment interactions in the goal of efficient actuation.
 In robotics, it is reflected in ecological balance of the relation between morphology, materials and control, based on different environments the robots will run on, use different design of the three variables above.

 Electric motors

-This is the type of actuator generating power by using electric to rotate motor, there are four main types of electric motors, DC motors, geared motors, servo motors and stepper motors.
+.
 Before introduces each of them, it is necessary to explain some characteristics of electric motors.
-There are two parameters influence electric motors the most - torque and speed.
+There are two parameters influence electric motors the most - torque

-Torque is the rotational force produced in a given distance, and speed is the rotational velocity (revolutions per minutes/seconds, rpm/rps).
-The electric motors can provide two kinds of control to robots’ joint.
-The first one is positional control, the robot drives the motor to provide the power it needs to reach the target position, and if there is an external force, motor will try increase or decrease the power to maintain the position.
-The second one is torque control, which means the motor will maintain the target torque in order to execute unstoppable tasks (holding something).
+, the robot drives the motor to provide the power it needs to reach the target position, and if there is an external force, motor will try increase or decrease the power to maintain the position.
+The second one is torque control

 DC Motors

-The DC motors are the most commonly used type of actuator in robotics, it convert electric energy into rotating movements.
-Voltage modulation could produce rotations different speeds and torques.
-Typically, the speed is between 3000 - 9000 rpm, which is definitely a high speed, and DC motors produces low torque. alt text
+could produce rotations different speeds and torques.
+Typically, the speed is between 3000 - 9000 rpm, which is definitely a high speed, and DC motors produces low torque.

 Geared Motors

-Gear Motors are usually appear as a system which consist of small and large gears working together to converts the speed and torque of the rotating shaft into slower/stronger movements.
+are usually appear as a system which consist of small and large gears working together to converts the speed and torque of the rotating shaft into slower/stronger movements.
 If a small gear drives a large one, torque will increase and speed will decrease.

 Servo Motors

-Servo Motors, aka Servos, responsible for rotating the shaft to a specific angular position.
+, aka Servos, responsible for rotating the shaft to a specific angular position.
 It contains three components, a DC motor, electronics component to turn the shaft to target position, and potentiometer to sense the current position of the shaft.
 This kind of motors has high precision because of it will calculate error and adjust position by processing the returned feedback.
 It is now large used in robots because of its high precision.

 Stepper Motors

-The stepper motors rotates in specified “steps”, or degrees of rotation, to move the actuator to a desired angular position.
+rotates in specified “steps”, or degrees of rotation, to move the actuator to a desired angular position.

 Overall, this type of actuators are simple, cheap and common, however, they produce heat (might influence the system) and they are not that energy efficient.